 - be serving full-time appointments as members in full connection of the North Carolina Conference

-- participate in a financial literacy program prior to submitting their application in July 2020.
-This program, completed either in person or on-line, must result in some type of 3rd party certification or proof of completion.
-Must be completed within the previous two years (date of completion must be as of June 2017 or later)
+- participate in a financial literacy program prior to submitting their application in July 2021.
+This program, completed either in person or online, must result in some type of 3rd party certification or proof of completion.
+Must be completed within the previous two years (date of completion must be as of June 2019 or later)

 - provide an annual updated budget to demonstrate ongoing financial growth, stability, and continued debt reduction